orf/wordinserter/README.md

 ```

 This will render "Hello Word" in red.
-There is one major caveat: Rules are applied top to bottom, unlike in a browser
-where parent CSS properties are hidden/overridden by the children.
-The **opposite** happens here, if a child's CSS
-property overrides a parents then it's the **parents** that will be applied, not the child's.
-This will hopefully be
-improved in the future.
+Inheritance is respected, so child styles override parent ones.

 #### Why aren't my lists showing up properly?
 There are two ways people write lists in HTML, one with each sub-list as a child of the parent list, or as a child of a